Mischaderwischa/hello-world/README.md

-# hello-world
+# hello-world by me
-This is my first GitHub Project
+This is my first GitHub Project so be kind.